 Later, I prep myself for the hard work of judging the festival and have no idea what to expect.
 Two other judges are working with me, and we’ve got a list of categories and criteria to consider.
 I head to our secret judging & tasting room where we sample until we select the winners.

-for chocolate!
 The variety is eye-popping.
 We receive one piece each of the chocolate for each category.
-I can see there are many samples, and I am completely confident we can cover all the territory, no
+I can see there are many samples, and I am completely confident we can cover all the territory, no problem.

 And speaking of wine, there is also an opportunity to taste some tasty Oregon wine.